Taliamoha2526/Room-booking-service-mini-project/README.md

 # Room-booking-service-mini-project
 This project was assigned to me as part of The Fundamentals of programming course.
 It was originally meant to be written in c++ but i decided to challenge myself and write another python version of it.
+The main goal of the project was to code and test a system that allows users to book rooms and calculates their fee after applying discounts in certain cases.
+The main requirements were to print the room details, take in user's wish.
+Using a function to calculate the fee and another to apply a discount if the fee exceeds 180 ringgits.
+The c++ version depended on basic input/ output handling and little manipulation, with harder aspects being coded using conditional statements, loops and defined functions.
+The python version excelled as it supported Dataframe structures, equivelent to the multiple arrays used in c++.
+It was also easier to print the room details.
+Other than that the functions were pretty similar, taking into account variable type casting.
+Python also allowed us to raise errors, relative to simply declaring them.